Switching phones? Here’s a simple step-by-step guide to transfer your eSIM correctly.

 Make sure both phones are running the latest version of iOS or Android, as eSIM transfer features require updated software.

-If you’re worrying about transferring your eSIM between iPhones, Apple’s built-in eSIM Quick Transfer makes it simple - and in many cases, you don’t need to contact your carrier.
+If you’re worried about transferring your eSIM from one iPhone to another, Apple’s built-in eSIM Quick Transfer makes it simple - and in many cases, you don’t need to contact your network provider.
 Make sure you're running the latest iOS 26 so the transfer goes smoothly.

 Turn on your new iPhone and place it near your old iPhone.